gilbertoaceville/gilbertoaceville/README.md

-<h1 align="center">Hi there 👋😁, Call me Gilbert or James</h1>
+<h1 align="center">Hi there 👋😁, Call me Chuks</h1>
 <h3 align="center">💥Tada!💥 You guessed it, I'm Software Developer 💻</h3>

 # 💫 About Me:

 🌱 I’m tuned in 60% of the time into Front end engineering and the rest Backend wise<br>👨🏽‍💻I spend most of my time programming or thinking of it. <br>📫 I've got a bad trait...
 I am persistent and tenacious.
 If something needs to be done then it must be done no matter how long or whatever it takes.
-<br>📖 I enjoy code reviews, I am currently flowing through a roadmap to DevOps
+<br>📖 I enjoy code reviews, I am currently flowing through a roadmap to AppSec
 <br>⚡ Fun fact, I must have been a honey badger in my previous life and may reincarnate as one 😉.

 ## 🌐 Socials: